merll/docker-fabric/README.md

 Additionally the following tasks are included in this package, that can be run by Fabric
 directly:

-* `install_docker`: Install Docker on a remote machine (to be adapted to more distributions).
-Uses the latest released version for Ubuntu.
-* `build_socat`: Download and install the tool `socat`.
-This is used to build a tunneled access to a remote Docker, if it is only accessible through a local socket.
 * `check_version`: Returns version information of the remote Docker service and provides useful insight if permissions are set up properly.
 * `cleanup_containers`: Removes all containers that have stopped.